Blood sausage

 A blood sausage is a sausage filled with blood that is cooked or dried and mixed with a filler until it is thick enough to solidify when cooled.
 Most commonly, the blood of pigs, sheep, lamb, cow, chicken, or goose is used.

-In Europe and the Americas, typical fillers include meat, fat, suet, bread, cornmeal, onion, chestnuts, barley, oatmeal and buckwheat.
+In Europe and the Americas, typical fillers include meat, fat, suet, bread, cornmeal, onion, chestnuts, barley, oatmeal, and buckwheat.
 On the Iberian Peninsula and in Latin America and Asia, fillers are often made with rice.
-Sweet variants with sugar, honey, orange peel and spices are also regional specialties.
+Sweet variants with sugar, honey, orange peel, and spices are also regional specialties.

-In many languages, there is a general term such as blood sausage (American English) that is used for all sausages that are made from blood, whether or not they include non-animal material such as bread, cereal, and nuts.
+In many languages, a general term such as blood sausage (American English) is used for all sausages that are made from blood, whether or not they include non-animal material such as bread, cereal, and nuts.
 Sausages that include such material are often referred to with more specific terms, such as black pudding in English.
-Other varieties of blood sausage include boudin rouge (Creole and Cajun), rellena or moronga (Mexico) and sanganel (Friuli).
+Other varieties of blood sausage include boudin rouge (Creole and Cajun), rellena or moronga (Mexico), and sanganel (Friuli).

 Africa

+Kenya

-Mutura is a traditional blood sausage dish among the people of central Kenya, although recently its popularity has spread throughout Kenya.
+Mutura is a traditional blood sausage dish among the people of urban Kenyan regions, although recently its popularity has spread throughout Kenya.
 It is made with meat, blood, and spices all encased in the animal's intestines or stomach.
-In Kenya fillers include fresh minced goat, beef, and mutton, fat, and red onions.
+In Kenya fillers include fresh minced goat, beef, mutton, fat, and red onions.

 Nowadays many types of mutura, especially commercial street food versions, do not contain blood.
 The meat used in the filling can be any fleshy part, but like any other type of sausage, prime cuts are not ordinarily used for the stuffing.
 Instead the tougher, leaner cuts – for example the neck – are trimmed off the bone.
 The casing for the stuffing is the stomach sac and larger intestines.
 These are flushed many times with water to clean them.

 The meat for the stuffing is finely chopped or minced, and the mandatory fat is often trimmed from other parts.
 The meat is slightly fried, mixed with finely chopped red onions, salt and optionally fresh chili.
-Other additions include freshly chopped coriander (dhania or cilantro), garlic, pepper and even beef stock.
+Other additions include freshly chopped coriander (dhania or cilantro), garlic, pepper, and even beef stock.
 This is then mixed thoroughly with the fresh blood from the animal, and stuffed into the stomach and intestines, with the openings sewn or tied together with string.

 The sausage is boiled in a large pot (often with other parts of the animal not roasted and used to make soup) for 30–45 minutes, and roasted over coals till brown.
-Sliced, it is served with kachumbari, an onion based salad consisting of tomatoes, red onions and fresh coriander, a bit of chili and squeeze of lemon.
+Sliced, it is served with kachumbari, an onion-based salad consisting of tomatoes, red onions and fresh coriander, a bit of chili and squeeze of lemon.
 The accompanying starch is ugali.